odpi/egeria-docs/site/docs/connectors/index.md

 There is more information on the use of audit logging in the [Diagnostic Guide](/egeria-docs/guides/diagnostic).

-## REST Client Connectors
+### REST Client Connectors

-Egeria makes extensive use of [REST API calls](/egeria-docs/concepts/basic-concepts) for synchronous (request-response) communication with its own deployed runtimes and third party technologies.
+Egeria makes extensive use of [REST API calls](/egeria-docs/concepts/basic-concepts) for synchronous (request-response) communication with its own deployed platforms and third party technologies.
 The client connectors are used to issue the REST API calls.
 Egeria provides a single implementation for Spring.

 * [Spring REST Client Connector](https://github.com/odpi/egeria/tree/master/open-metadata-implementation/adapters/open-connectors/rest-client-connectors/spring-rest-client-connector)